ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 **bugfixes**
   Fixes that resolve issues.
-SHOULD not be used for minor enhancements (use ``minor_change`` instead).
-Use past tense to describe the problem and present tense to describe the fix.
+SHOULD NOT be used for minor enhancements (use ``minor_change`` instead).
+Write in past tense to describe the problem and present tense to describe the fix.

   .. code-block:: yaml